OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 		if (this.mapSessionIdsTokens.containsKey(sessionId)) {
 			// If the token exists
 			if (this.mapSessionIdsTokens.get(sessionId).remove(token) != null) {
-				// Token has been removed
+				// User left the session
 				if (this.mapSessionIdsTokens.get(sessionId).isEmpty()) {
 					// Last user left: session "TUTORIAL" must be removed this.mapSessions.remove(sessionName);